Substance 1987: Release and reception

 Substance was released in August 1987 by Factory Records.
 According to Sputnikmusic, it showcased New Order's mix of post-punk and dance styles with 12-inch singles remixed for club play and became the band's "most popular, well known, highly rated [record] and arguably their most influential".
 In a contemporary review for The Village Voice, music critic Robert Christgau said that the album's vinyl edition showcases New Order's discipline and chemistry as a band whose musical style is improved upon by the 12-inch mixes: "Pure rhythm machine with an ironically mysterious overlay of schlocky melody to help it go down, this album is a case study in sensationalist art, and I say the world is better for it."
 Additionally, he called Substance "sublime" and "a revelation" in his column for Playboy.
-Christgau named it the seventh best album of 1987 in his list for the annual Pazz & Jop critics poll.
+Christgau named it the eighth best album of 1987 in his list for the annual Pazz & Jop critics poll.

-In 2003, Substance was ranked number 363 on Rolling Stone's list of the 500 greatest albums of all time.
+In 2003, Substance was ranked number 361 on Rolling Stone's list of the 500 greatest albums of all time.
 According to the magazine, it had sold over one million copies by that time.
-Rolling Stone ranked the album at the same position in the list's 2012 edition.
+Rolling Stone ranked the album at 363 in the list's 2012 edition.
 In a retrospective review for AllMusic, Stephen Thomas Erlewine wrote that the album revealed the band's strength as songwriters with a few of the best pop songs from the 1980s represented by "Blue Monday", "Bizarre Love Triangle", "Temptation", and "True Faith".
 According to Erlewine, it has been argued that the 12-inch mixes on Substance "represent New Order's most groundbreaking and successful work, since they expanded the notion of what a rock & roll band, particularly an indie rock band, could do."
-Joe Gross wrote in The Rolling Stone Album Guide (2004) that the album is "pure pleasure" and serves as "a guidebook to 1980s pop", along with Prince's Purple Rain (1984) and Madonna's 1990 compilation The Immaculate Collection.
+Joe Gross wrote in The Rolling Stone Album Guide (2004) that the album is "pure pleasure" and serves as "a guidebook to 1980s pop", along with Prince's Purple Rain (1984) and Madonna's The Immaculate Collection (1990).
 Slant Magazines Sal Cinquemani was less enthusiastic and said that the album is "undeniably a product of its time".
 In 2005, Will Hermes included Substance in his "definitive guide" to dance-rock for Spin magazine.
+In 2022, Classic Pop's Barry Page ranked it the fifth greatest compilation album of all time.

+In November 2023, New Order re-released Substance in "digitally remastered" versions.
+In addition to double vinyl, double cd and double cassette formats, an expanded four CD version was also released, where CD three has alternate versions and extra b-sides, and CD four features an unreleased concert from 1987, where the band played the entire album in sequence.